why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/index.md

 * [Tumbleweed-specific knowledgebase](https://en.opensuse.org/Portal:Tumbleweed)

 ## Foreword
 This documentation is curated and maintained by openSUSE volunteers.
 The contents offered here must be distinguished from the Leap documentation, also available at https://doc.opensuse.org.
-Leap manuals inherit the contents from, and closely follow the presentation of, SLE manuals -- a commercial product offered by [SUSE](https://www.suse.com).

-Because of the differences, the reader is expected to be aware of the following caveats:
+In contrast to this documentation, Leap manuals inherit the contents from, and closely follow the presentation of, SLE manuals -- a commercial product offered by [SUSE](https://www.suse.com) Because of this difference the reader should be aware of the following caveats:

 * The present documentation is the work of volunteers -- not SUSE employees -- working under the Free and Open Source Software tradition.
 Our best efforts notwithstanding, inaccuracies and oversights are possible.